Our Vision

 Jennie Samples passion for working with disadvantaged students was ignited while working as an instructional assistant.
 She is currently overseeing new opportunities in partner development for Westwood.
 In her spare time Jennie enjoys spending time with her family.

-Donald Washburn, Director of Education for Westwood at NECCO and Maryhill Center for Youth
+Donald Washburn, Principal for Westwood at NECCO and Maryhill Center for Youth

 Donald is a licensed superintendent and a licensed professional counselor.
 He has been in education for over 20 years.
 Donald enjoys learning, running, hiking, and networking with others to better the educational programming for the students he serves.

-Jennifer Randle, Director of Education for Hittle House and Grace Haven
+Jennifer Randle, Principal for Hittle House and Gracehaven

 Jennifer Randle earned a Bachelor of Science degree in Journalism from Ohio University in 1993.
 She wrote and edited for small newspapers in Cleveland before transitioning to academic publishing in 2001.
 She continues to work as a copy editor for scientific journals.
 Her interest in the treatment and well-being of children whose lives are impacted by juvenile justice or children services began during her time as a journalist and ultimately led her to a role as a special education coordinator for Westwood Preparatory Academy.
 Besides coordinating special education services for her students, Jennifer also instructs them in therapeutic martial arts.
 In addition to various martial arts disciplines, Jennifer also has an abiding interest in the neurobiology of trauma, polyvagal theory, and trauma-informed education.